logo

-Only female insects transmit diseases such as malaria; therefore, control methods that bias the sex ratio of insect offspring have long been sought.
-This paper reports a male-biased sex-distorter gene drive (SDGD) in the human malaria vector *Anopheles gambiae*, induced by coupling an X-chromosome-shredding I-Ppol nuclease to a CRISPR-based gene drive inserted into the *doublesex* (*dsx*) gene.
-Modeling predicted SDGD to have a quicker impact on female mosquito populations than previously developed gene drives.
-The SDGD at the *dsx* locus led to a male-only population from a 2.5% starting allelic frequency in 10–14 generations, with population collapse and no selection for resistance.
-The results support the use of SDGD for malaria vector control.
+Only female insects transmit diseases such as malaria, dengue and Zika; therefore, control methods that bias the sex ratio of insect offspring have long been sought.
+Genetic elements such as sex-chromosome drives can distort sex ratios to produce unisex populations that eventually collapse, but the underlying molecular mechanisms are unknown.
+We report a male-biased sex-distorter gene drive (SDGD) in the human malaria vector Anopheles gambiae.
+We induced super-Mendelian inheritance of the X-chromosome-shredding I-Ppol nuclease by coupling this to a CRISPR-based gene drive inserted into a conserved sequence of the doublesex (dsx) gene.
+In modeling of invasion dynamics, SDGD was predicted to have a quicker impact on female mosquito populations than previously developed gene drives targeting female fertility.
+The SDGD at the dsx locus led to a male-only population from a 2.5% starting allelic frequency in 10–14 generations, with population collapse and no selection for resistance.
+Our results support the use of SDGD for malaria vector control.

 Publisher